Outer space, hostile environment for humans

 “This is how they face, for example, radiation and gravity,” said Martínez Tapia, who participated in an outreach video as commander of a crew of FM teachers and students who explained what Aerospace Medicine is.

-Professor Alejandro Hernández Chávez argued that these drastic alterations in organisms also have adaptation processes when they return to Earth, after a first moment in a microgravity environment or exposed to cosmic radiation.
+Professor Alejandro Hernández Chávez argued that these drastic alterations in organisms also have adaptation processes when they return to Earth, following a first moment in a microgravity environment or exposed to cosmic radiation.
 Some are tangible, for example two twins were compared, one of them was in the International Space Station and when he returned he was almost four centimeters taller, “something that gravity was responsible for putting back in its place”.

 In his speech, FM student and member of SUMAe, Rubén Acosta Coria, asserted that the state of weightlessness has effects on the body, for example on the nervous system made up of the brain, spinal cord and peripheral nerves.